PART 1 - Active Roles

-8) To add UPN as type of claim from the Claim type drop-down menu.
+8) To add UPN as the type of claim from the Claim type drop-down menu.

-9) To add Name as type of claim from the Claim type drop-down menu.
+9) To add Name as the type of claim from the Claim type drop-down menu.

 Here is an example of configuring the claim when using the Federated Authentication feature.

 10) In the Domain user login credentials section, provide the valid credentials in the Username and Password fields.
-Recommended to use Active Roles service account.
+Recommended using Active Roles service account.

 11) Click Modify to update the authentication settings.
 A message is displayed about the successful completion of the operation.
-After clicked on Modify, the ARSWeb is modified and is ready for federated authentication.
+After clicking on Modify, the ARSWeb is modified and is ready for federated authentication.

 PART 2 - Active Directory Federation Service